fernyettheplant/serverless-offline-step-functions/README.md

 ## Sponsor

-If the plugin is being useful to your company and want to keep the development active, consider buying me a coffee 🙂... coffee is the thing that makes me the most happy person in the world and I'd appreciate the sponsorship.
+If the plugin is being useful in your company and want to keep the development active, consider buying me a coffee 🙂... coffee is the thing that makes me the most happy person in the world and I'd appreciate the sponsorship.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y42C4E9)